AMReX-Codes/amrex-parser/Tests/GPU/README.md

    make -j8 USE_CPU=TRUE [COMP=gcc]
 ```

-If `COMP` is not set, the default is gcc.
+If `COMP` is not set, the default is `gcc`.
 Currently available options are
 `gcc`, `clang`, and `intel`.
 If one needs to specify the path to the
 compiler, below is an example.